jayfk/server-side-swift-starter/README.md

     open "http://$(docker-machine ip dev)"

-*Pro tip: Add the IP `docker-machine ip dev` is putting out to `/etc/hosts` under the `docker.local` domain.
-For example: add a new line with `192.168.99.100 docker.local`.
-You will now be able to connect to your app at http://docker.local/*

 The code powering the application is in `Sources/main.swift`.
 Change the html string and hit save, you'll see that the application is rebuilt automatically.